In NYC's Russian enclaves, a big 'nyet' to hacking talk

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

-Brighton Beach and adjacent Sheepshead Bay, which have become home to tens of thousands of Russian-speaking immigrants, are coincidentally where Donald Trump’s father based a big part of his apartment-complex empire.
+Brighton Beach and adjacent Sheepshead Bay, which have become home to tens of thousands of Russian-speaking immigrants, are coincidentally where Trump’s father based a big part of his apartment-complex empire.

 These enclaves along the Atlantic Ocean not far from the rides of Coney Island are also among the few corners of Trump country in overwhelmingly Democratic New York City.
 While the city overall went nearly 79 percent for Clinton in the presidential election, most precincts in the two neighborhoods voted “za Trampa,” or for Trump, some as high as 80 percent.

-First-generation migrants told the AP they were generally drawn to Trump’s promises to reduce taxes and create more jobs.
+First-generation migrants told the AP they were generally drawn to the Republican candidate’s promises to reduce taxes and create more jobs.
 And many felt that U.S.-Russian relations were likely to improve during a Trump presidency.

 Touting Trump’s electoral triumph as “a huge victory for regular people,” Odessa, Ukraine, transplant Yuriy Taras scoffed at the hacking allegations and that Russian President Vladimir Putin was personally behind it.